-The remit was to sink shafts in Russia as part of the project to develop a mineral deposit.
+The remit was to sink shafts as part of the project to develop a mineral deposit.

 As a specialist company with experienced technical personnel and drilling engineers, International Drilling & Mining GmbH (IDMG) was therefore commissioned to develop a planning solution and then to carry out the precise directional drilling operation needed for the on-site freeze holes.